 One of the easiest places to quickly optimize operations is to use a tool that can repeat processes on a schedule you set.
 For example, say you’ve identified a problem with your in-house accounting.
 Maybe the salaries are set too high or it’s lacking efficiency.
 You have a couple of options:

-Reason #4: You’re Not Attracting the Right Kind of Customers or Clients
+Reason #4: Attracting the wrong kind of customers

-Many first-time clients who choose outsourced CFO services learn their business is not profitable because they are not correctly calculating their customer acquisition costs or customer lifetime value.
-You can read a full post on customer profitability here, but the gist of it is this: Use data to analyze each touch-point a customer has with your company (e.g., customer service, fulfillment, returns, etc.), then identify and profile the best ones.
-Once you do that, build a pricing and referral strategy to attract the right customer.
+Many first-time clients who choose outsourced CFO services learn their business is losing money because they’re not correctly calculating their customer acquisition costs or customer lifetime value (LTV).
+Use data to analyze each touch-point a customer has with your company (e.g., customer service, fulfillment, returns, etc.), then identify and profile the best ones.
+Once you do that, build a pricing and referral strategy to attract the right customer, increase LTV and lower customer acquisition cost.
 Here are some questions to get you started:

 - Do certain types of customers require more customer service or extra care?
 What are the costs involved?
 Don’t forget to include any costs related to customer service that fall under social media replies too.